gehadfatah/News/README.md

 A news listing app built with Android Jetpack.

-Sample app which uses news api to get latest news and built to illustrate best development practices with Android Jetpack.
+Sample app which uses news api to get latest news with search q for Keywords or phrases to search for in the article title and body and pagination for 20 articles and built to illustrate best development practices with Android Jetpack.

 Libraries Used
 ---------------